 Praram 9, or Rama 9 as it is often referred to due to the name of the road, is on the opposite site of Sukhumvit Road to the likes of Asok, Ekkamai, and On Nut.

-For that reason, those seeking to live in Bangkok often overlook the area.
-But in a nutshell, it's very convenient.
+For that reason, those seeking to live in Bangkok often overlook this very convenient area.

-The BTS and MRT intersect here and it's just 4 stops into Asok.
+The BTS and MRT intersect here and it's just four stops into Asok.

-There is a Big C shopping center here, and the epic CentralPlaza Grand shopping mall.
+The area plays host to a Big C shopping center and the epic CentralPlaza Grand shopping mall.
 There's also the infamous Fortune Town Mall (famous for electronics).

-It certainly is a contender for best area to live in Bangkok.
+By all accounts there is everything here you need in this area, and it is certainly a contender for best area to live in Bangkok.